AstroMined/debtonator/docs/custom_instructions.md

 ### Research Mode Workflow

-1. **Define Research Scope**
+1. **Define Research Scope and Information Boundaries**
-   - Clearly define the area or issue to be researched
+   - Clearly define the specific area or issue to be researched
-   - Identify key files and directories to examine
+   - Identify the minimal set of files needed to understand the issue
+   - Resist the urge to read everything tangentially related
+   - Add files to the reading list only when a specific need is identified
    - Determine specific questions to answer

 2. **Analyze Code**